williamngan/react-native-sprite/README.md

 &nbsp;

 ## Example
-First, download or clone this repo, or and then go to Terminal or CMD, and run `npm install` in the `SpriteExample` folder.
+First, download or clone this repo, and then go to Terminal or CMD, and run `npm install` in the `SpriteExample` folder.
 This will download the `react-native` library.
 It may take a while.

 Then, run `react-native run-ios` in `SpriteExample` folder.
 You should see this when it finishes building.
 Woot!